RDHPCS Cloud Computing

 Lustre filesystem is an expensive resource.
 You can disable the filesystem or resize it.
 The default lustre filesystem size is about 14TiB.

-How do I create a custom snapshot [a.k.a AMI, Snapshot, Boot disk, or machine] image?
+How do I create a custom [AMI, Snapshot, Boot disk, or machine] image?

 If a user finds specific packages are not present in the base boot image, the user can add it by creating own custom image.
 Follow the steps to create a custom snapshot.

-Refer the user guide to learn on creating a snapshot
+Refer the user guide to learn how to create a snapshot

 From the Parallel Works banner, click on the “Compute” tab, and double click on the resource link to edit it.